Clay Travis talks 'absurdity' of masks as Tennessee school board votes to require them

 OKLAHOMA SCHOOL BOARD MEMBER APOLOGIZES AFTER COMMENTS ABOUT MASKLESS STUDENTS

-In the week ending July 29, Tennessee ranked as the third-highest state in pediatric cases among 100,000 children, the letter added.
+In the week ending July 29, Tennessee ranked as the third-highest state in pediatric cases per 100,000 children, the letter added.

 Doctors argued that masks are the best way to protect unvaccinated children in a classroom setting, FOX 17 Nashville reported.